ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Set for the last packet of the access unit, carried in the current RTP stream.
 This is in line with the normal use of the M bit in video formats to allow an efficient playout buffer handling.

-When MRST or MRMT is in use, if an access unit appears in multiple RTP streams, the marker bit is set on each RTP stream's last packet of the access unit.

 Payload Type (PT): 7 bits

 The assignment of an RTP payload type for this new packet format is outside the scope of this document and will not be specified here.
 The assignment of a payload type MUST be performed either through the profile used or in a dynamic way.

-NOTE: (informative) It is not required to use different payload type values for different RTP streams in MRST or MRMT.

 Sequence Number (SN): 16 bits